Failure is not an option.

 Her parents are under their own financial pressures and unable to take her in and help her out.
 Her mother and father are in their 60s, and her dad recently had to come out of retirement and start working again to pay his own bills.

-Zemcik doesn’t have a computer.
-She applies to jobs by mailing in applications and through the sporadic email contact she has by using the local public library, which limits people to two hours of Internet use a day because of high demand from others like Zemcik.
+Martin doesn’t have a computer.
+She applies to jobs by mailing in applications and through the sporadic email contact she has by using the local public library, which limits people to two hours of Internet use a day because of high demand from others like Martin.

 In job applications, she touts her experiences at past jobs as a teacher, researcher and an assistant in a medical office to no avail.
 No job offers have come her way.